bow-simulation/virtualbow/documents/user-manual/source/appendix-tips-and-tricks.md

 VirtualBow uses a dot (`.`) as the decimal separator for numbers, regardless of local conventions.
 However, since some countries use a comma (`,`) instead, their keyboard layouts have a comma on the number block, making it cumbersome to enter numbers with a dot.
-Therefore, to make things easier, the comma on the number pad is automatically converted to a dot.
+Therefore, to make things easier for such users, the comma on the number pad is automatically converted to a dot.

 **Scrolling**